plumvillage/newsletter/src/en/articles/brother-chan-phap-ung--chicken-and-egg.md

 ﻿---
 title: Chicken and Egg
-author: Br.
-Chân Pháp Ứng
+author: Brother Chân Pháp Ứng
 ---

 The never-broken transmission of the love between teacher and disciple through many generations, including the World-Honored One, is real.
 I have received our grandfather teacher’s love for Thay, his disciple, in a way that I can feel.
 It manifested during a retreat that was very difficult for me.